JanPalasek/pretty-jupyter/README.md

 ## Introduction

 Pretty Jupyter is a package that creates beautifully styled and dynamic html webpage from Jupyter notebook.

-Check it yourself in our [demo](http://janpalasek.com/pretty-jupyter-example.html) and compare it with the [default jupyter](http://janpalasek.com/classic-jupyter-example.html).
-And all it takes to generate the output webpage are two simple commands!
+Check it out yourself in our **[demo](http://janpalasek.com/pretty-jupyter-example.html)** and compare it with the [default jupyter](http://janpalasek.com/classic-jupyter-example.html).
 You can try Pretty Jupyter [online](http://janpalasek.com/pretty-jupyter.html).

 ## Main Features